kostaskougios/scala-sideeffects-examples/README.md

     else s"the number is greater than $n"
 ```

-Testing that will be a nightmare!
+Testing that as is will be a nightmare!
 But lets apply the same methodology.
 Lets create libs for all side effects.
 We already
 have the lib for println, we need a lib for Random and one for reading from stdin.

 ReadLineLib: